tymyrddin/red-basic/source/docs/lab/README.md

 ## What?

 Set up and maintain a local test lab for safely playing around in, a grove in the forest.
-Note that we need some other tools when we go out [exploring into the forest](../forest/README.md).

 ## Why?